AmpelAstro/Ampel-contrib-sample/README.md

 # Alert Management, Photometry and Evaluation of Lightcurves

 Alert Management, Photometry and Evaluation of Lightcurves (**AMPEL**) is a modular software framework designed for the analysis of streamed data.
-AMPEL operates in four different tiers where the first filters alerts, the second collects further data, the third computes derived properties and the fourth reacts to the assembled information.
-Users have great freedom in implementing algorithms into units that operate at these tiers, units which are subsequently implemented into the AMPEL systems for the analysis of either a live stream, archived data or simulations.
+AMPEL operates in four different tiers:

+- T0 filters alerts from a stream
+- T1 looks for new data to add outside the stream
+- T2 calculates/derives further properties based on the collected collected information
+- T3 triggers reactions

+Users are free to add their own operational *units*, implemented as python modules, to the live AMPEL system.
+These units are   at each of these layers. *Channels* request the use of units.
+This provides great power and freedom, but carries an initial cost in that units and channels have to be preconfigured.
+This repository contains a development version of AMPEL that allows channels and units to be developed and tested on static alert collections.
+Code developed for using these tools can then be migrated into a full AMPEL instance.
 Instructions for how to work with and implement AMPEL units can be found in the jupyter notebooks (and install instructions) in the [notebooks directory](notebooks/) of this repository.
-The rest of this files contain a general introduction to the AMPEL system.
+The rest of this README contain a general introduction to the AMPEL system.

 ## Introduction